 Nonprofits can use Snapchat to engage with the people who support their cause.
 The purpose of a nonprofit is more than a problem; it’s a reason to fight for something.
 Showing the people who fight for that cause can motivate others to join it.

 Leverage Snapchat Stories.

 Start with the nonprofit’s mission and story.
 People want to have a reason to care for a cause, so showcasing it in a way that touches their emotions is the best way to achieve that.

 Whenever a nonprofit runs an event that they host or sponsor, they can create a story and send it to their followers.
 At the same time, they can incentivize people to do the same on their own Snapchat accounts to share the cause with their friends.
-This can help create user generated content, which as we’ve mentioned before, it’s a powerful way to persuade people.
+This can help create user-generated content, which, as we’ve mentioned before, is a powerful way to persuade people.